Training App vs In-Person Coaching: Which Is Better?

 Limited tracking of long-term development

-While sessions may feel effective, they are not always:
+While sessions may feel effective, they are not always strategically connected over time.

 Combat Fitness Training App